Once created, you have to option of editing an Action though its Main Edit Page or through its Quick Edit Module.

 - Update the audience control

-- Selector to add tags, copy the Action, or view its preview
+- Selector to add tags, clone the Action, or view its preview

-- Remove the Action from the app, but leave it in the Library or in other apps.
+- Remove the Action from this App position, but leave it in the Library and in other locations.

 - See whether the Action is used in more than one app